How 3D Printing In Polyamide (MJF) Really Works

 It’s possible to print interlocking parts with Polyamide (MJF) if they have a minimum clearance of 0.5 mm.

 Polyamide (MJF) is a good material for detailed surfaces.
 Embossed or engraved textures should be at least 0.25mm thick or 0.55mm for letters.
 Read more on that in the design guides.

 “Warping” is what happens when large, flat plains (like an A4) deform during the process of 3D printing due to the cooling down procedure.
 We recommend avoiding these kinds of surfaces in your prints for optimal results.

 The maximum size for prints in Multi Jet Fusion is 256x340x360mm, but you can print as many components or subparts for a final design as you want.

-Both polyamides are similar, but the technologies used to 3D print them can achieve slightly different results.
-In terms of application, Polyamide (SLS) and Polyamide (MJF) are very similar but MJF has a few advantages compared to SLS.
+Both Polyamides are very much alike, and the technologies used to 3D print them can achieve slightly different results.
+Both Polyamide (SLS) and Polyamide (MJF) can be used for similar applications, but MJF has a few advantages compared to SLS.

 Faster lead times for Polyamide (MJF)

 In addition, 3D printing with Multi Jet Fusion can be quicker than doing it with laser sintering technology.
 One of the reasons for this is that each layer takes the same amount of time for printing without regard to the contours or size of the build, so timing can be more predictable.
 The logic behind this is that in MJF technology the entire print bed gets fused at once for each layer.
 On the contrary, SLS uses a laser scan that contours the model.